brendanashworth/UpImg/README.md

 # UpImg
 > UpImg is an open source image-upload tool, based in the language of Go.
 Images are currently stored in the images/ directory.
-[Here](http://boboman13.net:8080 "UpImg Example") is an example installation.

 [![Build Status](https://travis-ci.org/boboman13/UpImg.png?branch=master)](https://travis-ci.org/boboman13/UpImg)